SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Granting_admin_consent.md

 # Granting admin consent for Teams actions

-When the Microsoft Teams Chat Integration functionality is used, admin consent is required for certain actions, e.g. to create teams or channels, or to add members to a team.
+To use the [Microsoft Teams Chat Integration](xref:Microsoft_Teams_Chat_Integration) functionality, which involves DataMiner Automation interacting with Teams without user interaction, admin consent is required.
+This is specifically needed for actions such as creating teams or channels, or adding members to a team.

 After you have granted this consent, you will need to configure the Microsoft tenant for your dataminer.services organization.

+> [!NOTE]
+> This admin consent is only required for the Chat Integration feature.
+It is not needed for user interaction with the DataMiner Teams bot, even with custom commands.

 To grant admin consent and configure your tenant: